garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 Cause even when your bitch wants to trick around
 You know the moneys got you safe and sound

-Now i'm bout to take it back to 84,when I was 14 Kickin back in the trees
+Now I'm bout to take it back to 84,when I was 14 Kickin back in the trees
 Westside if you please
 And 436 west spruce was the spot